 This routine SHALL end the current DRMAA session but SHALL NOT affect any jobs (e.g., queued and running jobs SHALL remain queued and running). drmaa\exit() SHOULD be called by only one of the threads.
-The first call to call drmaa\exit() by a thread will operate normally.
-All other calls from the same and other threads SHALL fail, returning a DRMAA\ERRNO\NO\ACTIVE\SESSION error code.
+Other thread calls to drmaa\exit() MAY fail since there is no active session.